Gymnast Uchimura backs IOC move to reject Russia ban

-Gold medalist Kohei Uchimura has welcomed the International Olympic Committee's (IOC) decision not to blanket-ban Russian athletes for the Rio Games and to let international federations decide on individual competitors.
+Gold medallist Kohei Uchimura has welcomed the International Olympic Committee's (IOC) decision not to blanket-ban Russian athletes for the Rio Games and to let international federations decide on individual competitors.

 The IOC decided on Sunday to ignore the World Anti-Doping Agency's (WADA) call for a blanket ban in response to an independent report that found evidence of state-sponsored doping by Russian athletes at the 2014 Sochi Winter Olympics.